Oceanduck/Oceanduck.github.io/_pages/adsec_workshop.md

 1. Open Windows Security (type Windows Security in the search box)
 2. Virus & threat protection > Virus & threat protection settings > Manage settings
-3. Switch Tamper Protection to Off
+3. Switch Tamper Protection to Off (you do not need this if using a Server OS)

 It is not necessary to change any other setting (Real Time Protection, etc.)